Abbott Laboratories (NYSE:ABT) Releases FY 2022 Earnings Guidance

 Abbott Laboratories (NYSE:ABT – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $5.17-$5.23 for the period, compared to the consensus estimate of $5.05.
 The company issued revenue guidance of -.
 Abbott Laboratories also updated its Q4 2022 guidance to $0.86-$0.92 EPS.

-Several research firms recently commented on ABT.
-Wells Fargo & Company reduced their price target on shares of Abbott Laboratories from $150.00 to $140.00 and set an overweight rating on the stock in a research note on Monday, October 10th.
-Evercore ISI reduced their price target on shares of Abbott Laboratories to $110.00 in a research note on Thursday, October 20th.
-Morgan Stanley cut their target price on shares of Abbott Laboratories from $126.00 to $117.00 and set an overweight rating on the stock in a research report on Thursday, October 20th.
-UBS Group cut their target price on shares of Abbott Laboratories from $142.00 to $128.00 and set a buy rating on the stock in a research report on Wednesday, July 27th.
-Finally, Cowen cut their target price on shares of Abbott Laboratories from $150.00 to $130.00 in a research report on Wednesday, July 13th.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating and eleven have given a buy rating to the stock.
-According to MarketBeat, the company currently has an average rating of Moderate Buy and an average target price of $123.00.
+A number of equities research analysts recently commented on the stock.
+Wells Fargo & Company reduced their price objective on shares of Abbott Laboratories from $150.00 to $140.00 and set an overweight rating for the company in a research report on Monday, October 10th.
+Erste Group Bank cut shares of Abbott Laboratories from a buy rating to a hold rating in a report on Thursday, August 25th.
+Morgan Stanley dropped their target price on shares of Abbott Laboratories from $126.00 to $117.00 and set an overweight rating for the company in a report on Thursday, October 20th.
+Wolfe Research began coverage on shares of Abbott Laboratories in a report on Tuesday, July 5th.
+They issued an underperform rating for the company.
+Finally, BTIG Research dropped their target price on shares of Abbott Laboratories from $126.00 to $123.00 and set a buy rating for the company in a report on Monday, October 17th.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and eleven have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, Abbott Laboratories currently has a consensus rating of Moderate Buy and an average target price of $123.00.

 Abbott Laboratories Dividend Announcement

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, November 15th.
-Investors of record on Friday, October 14th will be paid a $0.47 dividend.
-This represents a $1.88 dividend on an annualized basis and a yield of 1.89%.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, November 15th.
+Shareholders of record on Friday, October 14th will be issued a $0.47 dividend.
 The ex-dividend date is Thursday, October 13th.
+This represents a $1.88 dividend on an annualized basis and a dividend yield of 1.89%.
 Abbott Laboratories’s dividend payout ratio (DPR) is presently 42.44%.

-In related news, EVP Joseph J. Manning sold 23,008 shares of Abbott Laboratories stock in a transaction that occurred on Thursday, September 8th.
-The shares were sold at an average price of $107.00, for a total value of $2,461,856.00.
-Following the completion of the sale, the executive vice president now directly owns 53,245 shares in the company, valued at approximately $5,697,215.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In related news, EVP Joseph J. Manning sold 23,008 shares of Abbott Laboratories stock in a transaction that occurred on Thursday, September 8th.
-The shares were sold at an average price of $107.00, for a total value of $2,461,856.00.
-Following the completion of the sale, the executive vice president now directly owns 53,245 shares in the company, valued at approximately $5,697,215.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Robert B. Ford sold 102,425 shares of Abbott Laboratories stock in a transaction that occurred on Thursday, August 25th.
+In other Abbott Laboratories news, EVP Joseph J. Manning sold 26,898 shares of Abbott Laboratories stock in a transaction on Thursday, August 25th.
+The shares were sold at an average price of $105.03, for a total value of $2,825,096.94.
+Following the transaction, the executive vice president now owns 53,245 shares in the company, valued at approximately $5,592,322.35.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+In related news, CEO Robert B. Ford sold 102,425 shares of Abbott Laboratories stock in a transaction on Thursday, August 25th.
 The shares were sold at an average price of $105.10, for a total transaction of $10,764,867.50.
-Following the sale, the chief executive officer now owns 142,071 shares of the company’s stock, valued at $14,931,662.10.
+Following the transaction, the chief executive officer now owns 142,071 shares in the company, valued at approximately $14,931,662.10.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, EVP Joseph J. Manning sold 26,898 shares of Abbott Laboratories stock in a transaction on Thursday, August 25th.
+The shares were sold at an average price of $105.03, for a total transaction of $2,825,096.94.
+Following the transaction, the executive vice president now owns 53,245 shares in the company, valued at approximately $5,592,322.35.
 The disclosure for this sale can be found here.
-Insiders sold 152,331 shares of company stock worth $16,051,820 in the last three months.
-Corporate insiders own 0.52% of the company’s stock.
+Insiders have sold a total of 152,331 shares of company stock worth $16,051,820 in the last quarter.
+0.52% of the stock is owned by insiders.

 Abbott Laboratories, together with its subsidiaries, discovers, develops, manufactures, and sells health care products worldwide.
 It operates in four segments: Established Pharmaceutical Products, Diagnostic Products, Nutritional Products, and Medical Devices.
 The Established Pharmaceutical Products segment provides generic pharmaceuticals for the treatment of pancreatic exocrine insufficiency, irritable bowel syndrome or biliary spasm, intrahepatic cholestasis or depressive symptoms, gynecological disorder, hormone replacement therapy, dyslipidemia, hypertension, hypothyroidism, Ménière's disease and vestibular vertigo, pain, fever, inflammation, and migraine, as well as provides anti-infective clarithromycin, influenza vaccine, and products to regulate physiological rhythm of the colon.